Tokyo Shinjuku – Lost in Translation

 When I entered the station, I stood in front of the gates and gazed in wonder at the huge route map on the wall above the ticket machines.
 In desperation, I tried to find the Yokohama station in this maze of lines and stations.
-It was very difficult to read the extremely condensed set station names in English next to the big and powerful Japanese characters.
+It was very difficult to read the extremely condensed set western station names in alphabetical letter next to the big and powerful Japanese characters.

 But I was unsuccessful.
 I bought the cheapest ticket and then hoped I would somehow find the right train inside.

 Standing on a platform, I soon noticed that none of the trains went to Yokohama and that this station was just one of more than a half dozen stations, each one run by a different railway company.

 Not only was I standing on the wrong platform, I had a ticket from the wrong company.
 Each of these companies had its own station with its own tracks and tickets, and of course its own route map also.
 On each map, only that company’s own lines and stations were shown, but I didn’t understand that until later.